Search Translation Memory (Concordance Search)

 - Enter keywords in the search field and press Enter.

-Click the pop-out icon in the Search TM tab to keep it open in its own separate window.
+From within the Search TM tab click New window to keep it open in its own separate window.
 This is particularly useful if you're using an external monitor.
 It allows you to perform a concordance search and view context at the same time.

 Display String Details